 - On the Autonomous Function Settings tab of the Autonomous Function Management panel, enable the autonomy service and click OK.

-A: The specific database instance does not support the features of DAS autonomy center.
+The specific database instance does not support the features of DAS autonomy center.